yurimonti/typeDB-digital-twin/README.md

 **TypeDB** is a **strongly-typed** database with a rich and logical type system.
 TypeDB empowers you to tackle complex problems, and **TypeQL** is its query language.

-There are some advantagies of using this technology:
+There are some advantages of using this technology:
 - Ability to handle complex data models: TypeDB is designed to handle complex data models that are difficult to manage with traditional databases.
 It provides a schema-like structure that allows for relationships between entities to be defined and managed.
 - Flexible data management: TypeDB supports various data types including text, numbers, dates, and more.
 It also allows for data to be organized and queried in different ways, making it a flexible option for data management.
 - Scalability: TypeDB is designed with scalability in mind, allowing businesses to scale up or down as needed.
 It can handle large amounts of data and high transaction volumes.